1touch.io employs AI to identify and protect sensitive enterprise data

 1touch says its system works with data in motion and at rest, structured and unstructured, and within home-grown and off-the-shelf apps.
 Instead of relying on an organization’s knowledge of the existence or location of data, it “reads and understands” data, linking the pieces in a graph represented as a personally identifiable information (PPI) inventory and the aforementioned catalog.

-Inventa correlates personal data and related data (e.g., browsing, history, and transactions) to allow for what it claims is a “more accurate” picture of peoples’ data and behavior.
+Inventa correlates personal data and related data (e.g., browsing, history, and transactions) to allow for what it claims is a “more accurate” picture of people’s data and behavior.
 Thanks to this approach, searches within the catalog for unique identifiers pull up related information, like its location and usage, and multiple locations of unique PPI are automatically merged into one.

 1touch.io also provides a ticketing system that autonomously responds to requests for data from customers.
 It links to the catalog via an API, and it allows authorized parties to dispute, delete, or change data as they like.

-The three-year-old company has offices in Israel, where it was founded, and the U.S. National Grid Partners and Jerusalem Venture Partners contributed to 1touch.io’s funding round.
+The 33-person, three-year-old company has offices in Israel, where it was founded, and the U.S. National Grid Partners and Jerusalem Venture Partners contributed to 1touch.io’s funding round.
+It brings 1touch.io’s total raised to $16 million, at least a portion of which will be spent on growing its workforce to 65 by 2021.

 1touch.io competes with well-funded startups in the $120 billion data protection market.
 In May, Dathena raised $12 million for its AI solution that monitors and classifies sensitive enterprise data.
 Compliance startup OneTrust recently nabbed $210 million at a $2.7 billion valuation.
 And Bitglass raked in $70 million to monitor and secure employee devices by classifying corporate data.